Ninetalesgh/dndcampaign/vault/database/spells.md

 You raise the stone used in the spell’s casting aloft, causing it burst into flame, then hurl it at a target you can see within range.
 Make a ranged spell attack.
 On a hit, the target takes 1d4 + your spellcasting modifier Bludgeoning damage and 1d10 Fire damage.
 On a critical hit, the target must succeed on a STR Save or be knocked [prone](conditions.md#prone).
-At Higher Levels.
-When you cast this spell using a spell slot of Level 2 or higher, the attack has advantage.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 2 or higher, the attack has advantage.
 - **Classes**: Druid, Ranger, Sorcerer
 *(Source: CS)*